vadimpiven/vpn-from-scratch/reports/006/README.md

-# Web services development on Go - language basics (2019/07/22)
+# Web services development on Go - language basics, week 1 (2019/07/22)

 ## Go for new gophers
 - garbage collector